Pwntus/cc-vue/README.md

   // ...
   ```

-The privileged Cognito credentials are saved and provided each time a AWS lambda function is called.
+The privileged Cognito credentials are saved and provided each time an AWS lambda function is called.